 First, LCSM routing protocol is compared with LOADng [12] and AODV [13].
 Although both protocols are originally designed for mesh network topology, the rationale behind comparing their performance to LCSM, which is a collection-tree protocol, is to highlight the expected enhancement resulting from using customized protocol for the smart metering case, which is by nature a tree topology.
 The results of LOADng and AODV are extracted from [12].
-Fig. 4 shows the simulation results for LOADng, AODV and LCSM routing protocols.
+Figures 5, 6 and 7 show the simulation results for LOADng, AODV and LCSM routing protocols.